tayalmanan28/Safety-Critical-Controls/README.md

 # Theoretical/ Concept Introducing Papers on Control Barrier Functions

-This repository contains a list of papers and their code (if available) for safety critical controls.
+This repository contains a list of papers and their code (if available) for safety-critical controls.

 ## Origin of Control Barrier Functions